Simultaneous optical phase and loss estimation revisited: measurement and probe incompatibility: Calculation of the QFI matrix and the HCRB for the Gaussian states

-In~\cite{Chang2025}, an approach to numerically evaluate the HCRB for any Gaussian state from the covariance matrix $\sigma$ and displacement vector ${\bf d}$ is presented.
-Following this method, the HCRB $C^H_{\bm \lambda}$ for the two-mode Gaussian states is calculated and compared with the upper bound $\overline{C}^H_{\bm \lambda}$, as shown in Fig.~\ref{hcrb_vs_upperhcrb}.
+Recently, a method for numerically evaluating the HCRB for arbitrary Gaussian states based on the covariance matrix $\sigma$ and the displacement vector $\mathbf{d}$ was introduced~\cite{Chang2025}.
+Following this approach, we compute the HCRB $C^H_{\bm \lambda}$ for two-mode Gaussian states and compare it with the upper bound $\overline{C}^H_{\bm \lambda}$, as shown in Fig.~\ref{hcrb_vs_upperhcrb}.